On the classical and quantum dynamics of a class of nonpolynomial oscillators: Quantum solvability of the nonlinear systems

-where $\mu = \frac{\omega_0}{\hbar k}$.
-Note that in the above Eqs. (\ref{phix00}) and (\ref{phix01}), $l =0$ represents even states whereas $l = \frac{1}{2}$ in (\ref{phix10}) and (\ref{phix11}) represents odd states.
-While normalizing these states, we fixed the value of $\bar{\alpha} - \bar{\gamma}$.
+We list out other possible bound states in the Table given in Appendix A. While normalizing these states, we fixed the value of $\bar{\alpha} - \bar{\gamma}$.
 In general, the value is considered to be

-When $n>1$, we get the polynomial of $z_i$ of order $n+1$ which can not be solved analytically.
+When $n>1$, we get the polynomial of $z_i$ of order $n+1$ which cannot be solved analytically.
 Hence, we explicitly evaluated the first two states of the system and so it is quasi exactly solvable.